BuilderIO/mitosis/docs/components.md

 }
 ```

-Mitosis compiles one component at a time and is only concern of outputting the correct method for each framework.
-In the two example above this is the angular output.
+Mitosis compiles one component at a time and is only concerned with outputting the correct method for each framework.
+For the two examples above, here are the angular and html outputs.

 ```html
 <div>